Scott Feinberg

 Jacquelyn Myrin

-Jacquelyn’s interest in yoga started when she was 16 years old.
-She didn’t know at the time what drew her to a yoga practice besides that it helped calm her anxiety.
-She realized that breath and movement were powerful tools then but didn’t fully understand what was happening at a deeper level until much later.
-Throughout her twenties, she meandered through life’s ups and downs and found herself always coming back to her yoga practice.
-It wasn’t until right before she turned 30 that she wanted to dive deeper into understanding the experience she was having on the yoga mat and to really be able to learn how to take yoga off the mat.
-She completed her Yoga Teacher Training in 2019 at Kula Yoga Shala.
-Since then she has been teaching yoga and meditation in a corporate wellness setting.
-In addition, she has furthered her education by taking a pre-natal yoga certification course and a yin training course.
+MY interest in yoga started when I was 16 years old.
+I didn’t know at the time what drew me to a yoga practice besides that it helped calm my anxiety.
+I realized that breath and movement were powerful tools then but didn’t fully understand what was happening at a deeper level until much later.
+Throughout my twenties, I meandered through life’s ups and downs and found myself always coming back to my yoga practice.
+It wasn’t until right before I turned 30 that I wanted to dive deeper into understanding the experience I was having on the yoga mat and to really be able to learn how to take yoga off the mat.
+I completed my Yoga Teacher Training in 2019 at Kula Yoga Shala and have furthered my education by taking a pre-natal yoga certification course, a yin training course, and Kula's 300 hour training course.

 Pasha Niroo